BlockDevsUnited/l-earn/README.md

 # Earn to Learn

-This is a simple webapp-style landing page designed to provide more information about the _"Earn to Learn"_ initiative.
+This is a simple webapp-style landing page designed to provide information about the _"Learn and Earn"_ initiative.
 The page also redirects users to a [bounty platform](https://bdu.dev/) from which they can hunt Earn to Learn bounties or bounties from other initiatives.

 Check it out [here](https://earn-2-learn.netlify.app/).